CodeTheCity/matchthecity/DEVELOPMENT.md

         $ rake import:rebuild_all

-  2. Run the test suite, to make sure things are working
+  2. Run the test suite (once it has been created!!), to make sure things are working

         $ rake spec